-Beth founded Blue Morning in 2017 after working at blue moon fund, a private foundation that focused on biodiversity conservation and climate change mitigation and adaptation strategies across the geographies of Asia, Tropical Americas, and North America.
-During her time, she worked closely with program and investment staff to help blue moon build a fully mission-aligned investment strategy and supported the development of spin-off organizations.
+Beth founded Blue Morning in 2017 after working at blue moon fund, a private foundation that utilized both grants and investments to support biodiversity conservation and climate change mitigation and adaptation strategies across Asia, Tropical Americas, and North America.
+During her time, she worked closely with program and investment staff as blue moon fund built a fully mission-aligned investment strategy and developed spin-off organizations.
 Beth graduated with a BA in Art History from Hollins University.
 She volunteers with New City Arts Initiative and Community Investment Collaborative in addition to serving as a mentor at the iLab at University of Virginia.

 Managing Director, Portfolio & Partnerships